Ravenbrook/mps/procedure/review.rst

 _`.role.everyone`: Every person taking part in review should be assigned at least one role, to make it clear what they need to do.

-[See also book.gilb93.proc.* to cover what roles need to do during phases.
-RB 2023-01-20]

 _`.role.leader`: The *leader* organises and plans the review, and ensures the procedures are executed.
 The leader is responsible for